dannguyen/journalism-syllabi/README.md

 <a href="https://github.com/mattwaite/JOUR491-Storybots">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>Welcome to the dawning days of storybots: programs that write stories so humans don t have to.
+        Welcome to the dawning days of storybots: programs that write stories so humans don t have to.
 Bots now write simple stories about softball games, corporate earnings reports, the weather and, yes, earthquakes.
-Some of them are extraordinarily simple -- basic programming knowledge is all that s requi...</em></p>
+Some of them are extraordinarily simple -- basic programming knowledge is all that s requi
+        </small></p>

         <p>Instructors: Matt Waite</p>
     </td>
     <td>
-        University of Nebraska-Lincoln
+        <small>University of Nebraska-Lincoln</small>
     </td>
   </tr>